-Mushrooms were touted as one of the biggest wellness trends from 2021.
+Mushrooms were touted as one of the biggest wellness trends of recent years.
 But what’s so special about the common fungi?
 Platinum discovers more.

 They can protect your brain